srepac/packages/backup-restore-configs.md

 BACKUP

-Backup your PiKVM configs using https://pikvmnerds.com:8443/PiKVM/backup-pikvm script into /usr/local/bin/ on the PiKVM.
+Backup your PiKVM configs using backup-pikvm script (https://github.com/srepac/packages/backup-pikvm) into /usr/local/bin/ on the PiKVM.
 The backup location example is in /mnt/DROPBOX/KVM-Backups which is an NFS share.

 ```